 Also, because organic products are biologically active, their N-P-K numbers may change somewhat from batch to batch and over time.
 Because of this, it can be hard for producers to comply with the labeling laws.
 As a result, some excellent organic fertilizer options, such as compost, often are not even labeled as a “fertilizer.”
 One of the best free fertilizers, grass clippings, break down so quickly that they can’t be bagged and sold.

-But make no mistake, compost and grass clippings do what fertilizers are supposed to do: They enrich the soil with nutrients that plants and microscopic soil life-forms are eager to use.
+But make no mistake, compost and grass clippings do what fertilizers are supposed to do: They enrich the garden soil with nutrients that plants and microscopic soil life-forms are eager to use.
 In most areas, you can easily collect grass clippings from your neighborhood, bagged and set out ready to bring home.
 And many communities make yardwaste compost (made mainly from grass clippings and leaves) available for free.

 So, if you can get free clippings or compost, how much should you use?
 Here are guidelines prepared with help from soil scientists at Woods End Laboratory in Maine.